 Diabetes patients have low insulin levels.
-Means, they always need to check their glucose or blood sugar levels to prevent further chronic health complications.
+This means they must always check their glucose or blood sugar levels to prevent further chronic health complications.
 This causes physicians to develop new technologies to monitor glucose levels.
 But, they are expensive due to the use of precious metals like platinum.
 Scientists from the University of Wollongong’s (UOW) Institute for Superconducting and Electronic Materials (ISEM) have developed a copper film.
-This new copper based sensor is capable of measuring glucose levels from body fluids other than blood.
-It consists of sponge-like porous structure, which instantly and precisely detects glucose in salt-based fluids.
+This new copper-based sensor can measure glucose levels from body fluids other than blood.
+It consists of a sponge-like porous structure, which instantly and precisely detects glucose in salt-based fluids.

 Professor Yusuke Yamauchi said, “Glucose sensors based on copper have been intensively studied, owing to the material′s good conductivity, low cost, and superior performance.”